-&lt;sup>29 18 NYCRR § 521-1.4 [b][1][iii].
+38 18 NYCRR § 521-1.4 [b][1][iii].

-- involving the actual, potential, or imminent commission of a Prohibited Activity (as that term is defined below in § XIV); and - With regard to the conduct of internal investigations, "documenting, reporting, coordinating, and pursuing any resulting corrective action with all internal departments, contractors" and State and Federal regulatory oversight bodies. - Drives continuous improvement in organizational processes and services, using quality improvement processes and assessment tools to better identify and serve customer needs.
+- Ensuring that any third party auditing firm executes their duties appropriately and directs it to determine the adequacy and effectiveness of the network of internal controls.
+Reviews and directs the Firm's work on auditing, operating, and reporting systems and its recommended changes based on findings to improve efficiency, accountability, and compliance with relevant regulations; - Preparing and presenting reports to senior management and the Audit and Compliance Committee periodically, as requested, and as deemed appropriate.
+Reports to the Audit and Compliance Committee shall occur on at least a quarterly basis; - Independently acting on matters related to the Program including, without limitation: - Designing, coordinating, and conducting internal investigations related to compliance matters such as, for example, reports involving the actual, potential, or imminent commission of a Prohibited Activity (as that term is defined below in § XIV);39 and - With regard to the conduct of internal investigations, "documenting, reporting, coordinating, and pursuing any resulting corrective action with all internal departments, contractors" and State and Federal regulatory oversight bodies. - Drives continuous improvement in organizational processes and services, using quality improvement processes and assessment tools to better identify and serve customer needs.
 Actively improves the effectiveness and productivity of the Compliance function; - Maintaining compliance with mandatory/regulatory requirements and assures team members do the same.
 Aligning and collaborating closely with the Legal and Risk departments.
 Participate as a vital and contributing member of the senior management team; - Establishing a clear and regular communication rhythm with staff and with stakeholders across Nuvance Health.
-Translates vision into strategies with clear objectives and practical action plans providing clear guidelines for meeting goals; - Fulfills all compliance responsibilities related to the position; - Overseeing the Nuvance Health compliance initiatives related to employee and patient privacy, including, for example, its HIPAA Privacy and Security Program; - Ensuring compliance with applicable Federal and State compliance program requirements including, without limitation, the following: (i) N.Y.
-Social Services Law § 363-d and 18 NYCRR part 521; (ii) 42 CFR § 483.85; and (iii) 42 CFR § 425.300 et seq.; - Completing or facilitating the completion of any compliance programrelated certification, attestation or other obligation as may be required under applicable law or by New York State Office of the Medicaid Inspector General or other duly authorized regulatory oversight agency; and - Performing other duties, as assigned and as necessary to implement and maintain an effective Program.
+Translates vision into strategies with clear objectives and practical action plans providing clear guidelines for meeting goals; - Fulfills all compliance responsibilities related to the position;

-&lt;sup>30 See U.S. Department of Health and Human Services, Office of Inspector General ("OIG"), OIG 1998 Compliance Guidance to Hospitals, 63 Fed.
+39 See U.S. Department of Health and Human Services, Office of Inspector General ("OIG"), OIG 1998 Compliance Guidance to Hospitals, 63 Fed.
 Reg.
 8887, 8994, § [ii][B][1], and 8997, § [II][G][1].